 Planting a large shrub or tree brings a lot of benefits to your garden.
 It adds a vital third dimension to a space that, without it, can appear flat and uninteresting.
 It can provide shade, either for smaller, more delicate plants or for you to relax in on a hot summer afternoon.
 Shrubs and trees are an attractive but practical way to mark or even protect your property’s boundaries.
 And, of course, many of them can put on a spectacular display of flowers to bring the summer in with style.
-Among this group the magnolias are long-term favorites and the Magnolia stellata cultivar Royal Star is one of the finest you’ll find anywhere.
+Among this group the Magnolias are long-term favorites and the Magnolia stellata cultivar Royal Star is one of the finest you’ll find anywhere.

-When choosing a location for one it’s important to find moist, well-drained soil, ideally loam; it’s not very tolerant of extremes, either wet or dry, although it will do well in clay as long as the drainage is adequate.
-It will do well in either full sun or part shade, with light in the morning being highly desirable – and of course, when it’s in bloom it will look much better with sunlight falling on it.
+When choosing a location for one it’s important to find moist, well-drained soil (ideally loam).
+It’s not very tolerant of extremes, either wet or dry, although it will do well in clay as long as the drainage is adequate.
+It will do well in either full sun or partial shade, with light in the morning being highly desirable – and of course, when it’s in bloom it will look much better with sunlight falling on it.
 Try to find a spot that’s not exposed to strong winds, particularly in winter, but avoid south-facing locations where possible.

-Royal Star is a particularly handsome magnolia tree, making it very versatile and suitable for a range of uses.
+Royal Star is a particularly handsome Magnolia tree, making it very versatile and suitable for a range of uses.
 It’s ideal as a centerpiece, or planted around the foundations of your home.
 If trimmed small it works well as a shrub border.
 A row of them will also grow into an attractive informal hedge.
 This tree is tolerant of pruning and can be shaped easily; prune in late winter before new growth starts to appear for best results.
 Alternatively it can be left to grow to its full height and form for a more natural look.

-There are so many different magnolia varieties available that it can be difficult to choose between them, but Royal Star should definitely be at the top of your list.
+There are so many different Magnolia varieties available that it can be difficult to choose between them, but Royal Star should definitely be at the top of your list.
 Its late-opening blooms don’t just protect against frost; their timing makes a great show to get spring in your garden off to a bright start.
-Compared to a regular star magnolia the difference in size of the flowers is also very noticeable, so if you really want a bold display this could be the one to go for.
+Compared to a regular Star Magnolia, the difference in size of the flowers is also very noticeable, so if you really want a bold display this could be the one to go for.